EtienneLafond/chemar/README.md

 npm start
 ```

 The server will start listening on port 4000.
-You can now access the server by visiting https://localhost:4000 in your browser.
+You can now access the web application by visiting https://localhost:4000 in your browser.